Dear Kojien, Please Convey that Feminism is an Ideology of “Equality Between the Sexes”

 Here are the definitions of feminism and feminist from Kojien.

-An ideology and movement that advocates for the social, political, legal and sexual rights for women, which also criticizes and aims to restructure male-dominated civilization and society.
+Feminism: An ideology and movement that asserts women’s rights to social, political, legal, and sexual self-determination, and also attempts to criticise and restructure male-dominated society and civilisation.
 Women’s liberation.
-Expansion of women’s rights.
+The expansion of women’s rights.

 In Western dictionaries, feminism is defined differently.